kaseykhanhpham/eucalyptus-hybrid-resequencing/05.analyses/trees/README.md

 ## Prepare retrieved assemblies for alignment

 Downloaded _Eucalyptus_ chloroplast genome assemblies to include in analysis from NCBI Genbank.
 See [main project page](https://github.com/kaseykhanhpham/eucalyptus-hybrid-resequencing) for accessions of assemblies used.
-In short, included assemblies of _E. globulus_, _E. nitens_, _E. viminalis_, _E. grandis_, _E. robusta_, and _E. saligna_.
+In short, included assemblies of _E. globulus_, _E. nitens_, _E. viminalis_, _E. grandis_, _E. robusta_, _E. smithii_, and _E. saligna_.

 Because they were downloaded manually from NCBI, converted from DOS to Unix encoding.
 ```bash